 Kuwait Towers © Touristic Kuwait

-The ruined capital, Kuwait City, has risen from the ashes of war to become a buzzing metropolis with gleaming high rises, numerous luxury hotels and lush parks set along wide avenues.
-The city's major landmark is the Kuwait Towers, visible from the harbour where oil tankers come and go, docking alongside hundreds of cargo ships and pleasure craft.
-Kuwait is now regarded as a relatively safe destination with plenty to interest the traveller, not only in Kuwait City itself but throughout, from its arid desert plateau to the fertile coastal belt and the nine small offshore islands over which it has sovereignty.
+The ruined capital, Kuwait City, has risen from the ashes of war to become a buzzing metropolis with gleaming high rises, numerous luxury hotels, and lush parks set along wide avenues.
+The city's major landmark is Kuwait Towers, visible from the harbour where oil tankers come and go, docking alongside hundreds of cargo ships and pleasure crafts.
+There is plenty to interest the traveller, not only in Kuwait City itself but also throughout Kuwait, from its arid desert plateau to the fertile coastal belt and its nine small offshore islands.

 Become our Kuwait Travel Expert

 We are looking for contributors for our Kuwait travel guide.
 If you are a local, a regular traveller to Kuwait or a travel professional with time to contribute and answer occasional forum questions, please contact us.